SalomePlatform/documentation/dev/cmake/source/pkg.rst

 The macro has a significant size but is very linear:

-1. Load a potential env variable XYZ_ROOT_DIR as a default choice for the cache entry XYZ_ROOT_DIR If empty, load a potential XYZ_ROOT_DIR_EXP as default value (path exposed by another package depending directly on XYZ)
+1. Load a potential env variable XYZ_ROOT_DIR as a default choice for the cache entry XYZ_ROOT_DIR.
+   If empty, load a potential XYZ_ROOT_DIR_EXP as default value (path exposed by another package depending directly on XYZ)
 2. Invoke FIND_PACKAGE() in this order:

   * in CONFIG mode first (if possible): priority is given to a potential "XYZ-config.cmake" file.
   * then switch to the standard MODULE mode, appending on CMAKE_PREFIX_PATH the above XYZ_ROOT_DIR variable.

 3. Extract the path actually found into a temp variable _XYZ_TMP_DIR
-4. Warn if XYZ_ROOT_DIR is set and doesn't match what was found (e.g. when CMake found the system installation instead of what is pointed to by XYZ_ROOT_DIR - happens when a typo in the content of XYZ_ROOT_DIR).
+4. Warn if XYZ_ROOT_DIR is set and doesn't match what was found (e.g. when CMake found the system installation instead of what is pointed to by XYZ_ROOT_DIR - happens when there is a typo in the content of XYZ_ROOT_DIR).
 5. Conflict detection: check the temporary variable against a potentially existing XYZ_ROOT_DIR_EXP
-6. Finally expose what was _actually_ found in XYZ_ROOT_DIR.
+6. Finally expose what was *actually* found in XYZ_ROOT_DIR.
+This might be different from the initial XYZ_ROOT_DIR, but there has been a warning in such a case.

 The specific stuff (for example exposing a prerequisite of XYZ to the rest of the world for future conflict detection) is added after the call to the macro by the callee.
 See for example the FindSalomeHDF5.cmake macro which exposes the MPI_ROOT_DIR if HDF5 was compiled with parallel support.

+If the invokation of FIND_PACKAGE() was done with some options:

+* QUIET, REQUIRED
+* COMPONENTS
+* VERSION [EXACT]

+those options are completly handled through the analysis of the standard CMake variables (which are automatically set when those options are given):

+* Xyz_FIND_QUIETLY and Xyz_FIND_REQUIRED
+* Xyz_FIND_COMPONENTS
+* Xyz_FIND_VERSION and Xyz_FIND_VERSION_EXACT